JanSharp/VRCLockstep/notes.md

 TODO: expose list of clients in the game state in the api
 TODO: make a tool to automatically extract autosaves and neatly arrange them in a folder, like the user's documents folder
 TODO: add write stream position for seeking
-TODO: disable select all/none in import while there is nothing to select